Legacy of Hope Foundation

-The LHF fulfills this mandate by: working in partnership with First Nations, Inuit and Métis peoples, communities and organizations across Canada; and undertaking communications, research and policy activities that support the development and implementation of our educational programming.
-All of these activities are informed by the experiences and stories of Residential Schools Survivors, their families and communities.
+The LHF fulfills our mandate by: working in partnership with First Nations, Inuit and Métis peoples, communities and organizations across Canada; and undertaking communications, research, and policy activities that support the development and implementation of our educational and commemoration projects.
+All of these activities are informed by the experiences and stories of Residential Schools Survivors, their families, and communities.

-Our work is guided by ethical guidelines and principles for working with Survivors and Aboriginal communities.
-These ethical guidelines are based on: 1) a deep concern and compassion for, and honouring of, Survivors, their families and communities; and 2) a clear understanding of the need for and importance of the oral tradition of Aboriginal peoples.
-We take as our fundamental guiding principle that the work of the LHF must contribute to the health, safety, well-being and healing Survivors, their families and communities, and towards promoting reconciliation in Canada.
+Our work is guided by ethical guidelines and principles for working with Survivors and Indigenous communities.
+These ethical guidelines are based on: 1) a deep concern and compassion for and honouring of Survivors, their families, and communities; and 2) a clear understanding of the need for and importance of the oral tradition of Indigenous peoples.
+We take as our fundamental guiding principle that the work of the LHF must contribute to the health, safety, well-being, and healing Survivors, their families, and communities, and towards promoting reconciliation in Canada.

 Our mission is to educate and foster Reconciliation and to create just and equal relationships among all people in Canada.
 We accomplish this by teaching about the true history of Residential Schools, the Sixties Scoop, and the injustices Indigenous Peoples endure and by bringing to light the varied and rich contributions to the foundation of this country that Indigenous Peoples made and continue to make.